citysexx/testrail-time-saver/README.md

 - clone this repository
 - `chmod +x start.sh`
 - launch `start.sh` without sudo privileges, enter your credentials and good to go!
+**Note**: The creds are being saved locally at your folder and do not go anywhere.
+You can reuse the script without re-entering creds againor you may rewrite them

 ## Contact me
 https://t.me/gordmitrii